-Students have the opportunity to develop self-understanding through the resources available at the CDC.
+Students have the opportunity to develop self-understanding through the resources available at the center.
 Students may participate in individual counseling, personality inventories, and computer-aided guidance programs.
 The varied resources in the CDC library can be helpful to students in any stage of career planning by helping them understand personal strengths, make wise decisions about majors, and begin to explore career alternatives.

-The center will serve as a link between college and the world of work through providing regular workshops on job search skills and strategies.
-The Employer Visit Days and the Graduate School Fair in the fall bring employers and graduate school representatives to campus to increase awareness and provide information related to future career and graduate education.
+The center also serves as a link between college and the world of work through providing regular workshops on job search skills and strategies.
+The annual Career Fair brings employers and graduate school representatives to campus to increase awareness and provide information related to future career and graduate education.
 The CDC also provides information about graduate schools, graduate entrance test materials, job vacancy notices, occupational profiles and descriptions, and potential employers.
 For assistance, call (479) 524-7282.